 - under another, later, Act of Parliament which overrides the provisions of the FTPA.

-Either way, an early election can be triggered at any point in a Parliament.
+Under any existing or proposed set of arrangements, an early election may be triggered at any point in a Parliament.

 Early election under the Fixed-term Parliaments Act

 The FTPA provides two routes by which an early general election may be triggered.